Prag8855/aab/content/guides/moving-out.md

 You can order cardboard boxes (*Umzugskarton*) from [Zapf](https://www.zapf.de/materialshop/kartons/), [Karton.eu](https://www.karton.eu/cardboard-boxes-and-folding-boxes) and [U-Karton](https://www.u-karton.de).
 Zapf makes good quality boxes.[^35] You can also buy cardboard boxes from Bauhaus, Hellweg, and [other hardware stores](/guides/where-to-buy-what#hardware-and-home-improvement).

 You can ask stores to give you their old boxes.
-You can also buy used boxes on [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/s-berlin/umzugskarton/k0l3331).
+You can also buy used boxes on [Kleinanzeigen](https://www.ebay-kleinanzeigen.de/s-berlin/umzugskarton/k0l3331).
 This is cheaper than buying new boxes.

 ### Hire a moving company

 If you can't move everything yourself, you can hire a moving company.
 [Zapf](https://www.zapf.de/) is often recommended.[^25] It's more expensive, but all your goods are insured.

 If you don't have many things to move, you can hire a "man with a van".
 They are often cheaper than a moving company.
 [Möbel Taxi](https://www.moebel-taxi.de/english/) is a popular option.
-You can find more on [eBay Kleinanzeigen](https://www.ebay-kleinanzeigen.de/s-mitte/umzug/k0l3518).
+You can find more on [Kleinanzeigen](https://www.ebay-kleinanzeigen.de/s-mitte/umzug/k0l3518).

 ### Rent a moving truck